dtrungtin/actor-booking-scraper/README.md

 and you don't need to limit yourself on the given ranges from booking.com website.
 You can even specify more specific price range than booking.com offers in price filters (e.g. Booking has price category 500+ but you can set values such as 520-550, 650-680, 700+, ...).
 The values apply to the currency provided as another INPUT attribute.
-* `proxyConfig` defines Apify proxy configuration and default group is SHADER, it should respect this format:
+* `proxyConfig` defines Apify PIroxy configuration and default group is SHADER, it should respect this format:
 ```json
 "proxyConfig": {
     "useApifyProxy": true,